You are here

 Length: c.
 10 minutes

-Orchestration: 2 clarinets, 2 bassoons, 2 horns, strings, and solo piano and voice
+Orchestration: 2 clarinets, 2 bassoons, 2 horns, and strings, with solo piano and voice

 The dramatic variety that the composer compresses into the ten minutes of K. 505 is remarkable even by his standards.
 The piece opens with a recitative for voice and strings, the winds and piano not making their entrances until the rondo, followed by the piano asserting itself with eight solo measures before the voice re-enters.
 And how to do justice here to what Mozart accomplishes in his treatment of the phrase “l’alma mia mancando va” (My spirit fails me)?
 One can only try, by noting how Mozart has the voice steering the most unsteady of courses, as if the protagonist were about to fall into a faint.
 Amazing stuff, as Mozart himself surely believed when he returned to its heightened expressivity as he was creating the music for Donna Elvira in Don Giovanni, which was germinating at the same time.